 Seung Mo Choi is an Economist at the IMF Institute for Capacity Development.
-His research areas include finance, money and banking, and economic growth.
-He has published in finance and economics journals such as Journal of Financial and Quantitative Analysis and International Economic Review.
-Prior to joining the IMF in 2012, he had worked as an Assistant Professor at Washington State University since 2008.
-He obtained a Ph.D. from the University of Chicago and a B.A. from Seoul National University.
-He is a Korean national.
+His research in finance and macroeconomics is published in journals such as International Economic Review and Journal of Financial and Quantitative Analysis.
+At IMF, he provided training and developed curriculum, for the officials at central banks and ministries of finance of member countries, on financial inclusion, early warning exercise, monetary and exchange rate policies, and other policy issues.
+He also joined an Article-IV mission to Estonia, covering financial and monetary sectors.
+Prior to joining the IMF, he worked as an Assistant Professor of Economics at Washington State University in 2008-12.
+He obtained a Ph.D. in economics from the University of Chicago in 2008 and a B.A. in economics from Seoul National University in 1999.

 2002 – 2008: Ph.D. in Economics, University of Chicago, Chicago, IL, USA.
 (Committee Chair: Robert E. Lucas, Jr.)